ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 ## Process - Reflection

 Overall, this iteration was much smoother than the last.
-Our group members have become fully accustomed to the work flow and everyone is contributing.
-Unlike the last iteration, group members worked continuously on this project throughout the entire iteration.
+Our group members have become fully accustomed to the work flow, deliverables and deadlines and everyone is contributing.
+Unlike the last iteration, group members worked continuously on this project throughout the entire iteration and faced only minor challenges due to time constraints and other course material.

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

- * Our decision to abandon the React template was successful.
-Parham found the React template too complicated, and decided to switch to another front-end technology.
- Ultimately, this was a good decision because React isn't user friendly.
-Our team found it much easier to develop the front end without React.
+ * We got the front-end and backend running completed for submission.
+ * We have the basic structure for all the HTTP requests.
+ * We haven't had any hiccups in terms of time management for this iteration.
+This is a vast improvement from the last iteration.

- * The decision to put Ishwant in control of the pull requests was sucessful in avoiding conflicts.
-We haven't had any GitHub conflicts during this iteration.
-Ishwant was definitely the best group member for this position.
+ * The decision to put Ishwant in control of the pull requests was successful in avoiding conflicts.

- * Delegating the creation of the server to Ishwant was also a good decision.
-The group found Ishwant's coding style to easy to read.
-The group did not have trouble adding to Ishwant's code.
+ * Google maps API looks great and is now fully functional.
+ * Backend endpoints are being hit and producing all the required and expected results for use in the front-end pages as well as use in the last iteration for application completion.

 #### Decisions that did not turn out as well as we hoped

- * We encountered difficulty connecting the frontend to the backend.
-We had decided to divide our group into two parts: those who worked on the frontend, and those who worked on the backend.
-We found that this wasn't a good design decision.
-Our group members spent too much time troubleshooting issues that arose from frontend - backend incompatibility.

- * Our developers had a lot of trouble learning the Google Maps API.
-At one point, we were ready to abandon the Google Maps API altogether and look for alternatives.
-Thankfully, Shray was able to implement basic Google Maps functionality in the homepage the night before the deadline.
-Although we did manage to figure out the Google Maps API, we felt our implementation of this feature came too close to the deadline.
-We underestimated the complexity of this feature.

- * We had to abandon React.
-We found this technology too hard to learn and not user-friendly.
-Although we did find a solution for this issue, we should have initialized the frontend with more user-friendly technology to avoid wasting time.
+ * Splitting front-end and backend development into two groups proves challenging when files have to be integrated and/or merged.
+ * Ishwant created asynchronous calls to the database.
+Parham and Angela are unfamiliar with some of this method of database connectivity and backend development.
+ * We began attempting to use React as our front-end framework.
+This proved unsuccessful as React has a very high learning curve and we were unable to acquire the necessary skills in the short amount of time required for the project.
+This led to the development using just Node JS and Express with a Rest

 #### Planned changes

-List any process-related changes you are planning to make (if there are any)

- * We have decided to add a login.
-Instead of using cookies we're going to use a login system.
-This will make keeping track of favourites much easier.
+ * We have decided to add a login instead of using cookies for user information as originally planned.
+This will provide an easier way to track user favorites and preferences within the application.

- * Unfortunately, we are going to limit the features of the Google Maps API.
- Right now, it's not a high priority.
-It is not needed to meet the requirements of the upcoming deliverable.
+ * We now have a strict 2-day deadline where all deliverables from subgroups must be delivered to the main group forum at least 2 days before submission deadline.
+This will allow for review by group members as well as a grace period for unexpected issues.

 ## Product - Review